-It should be noted that the ongoing military aggression of the Russian Federation against Ukraine has a strong negative impact on the overall economic situation in Ukraine and has led to the reduction in industrial production.
+It should be noted that the ongoing armed aggression by the Russian Federation against Ukraine has a strong negative impact on the overall economic situation in Ukraine and has led to the reduction in industrial production.

-Thus for emission and reduction estimations on territories, which are temporary out of control by Ukrainian authorities, expert estimation was performed [1], and the results of the inventory are an aggregation of this assessment with the results of inventory made on the basis of official data for the years 2014-2016 for the rest of the territory of Ukraine.
+Thus for emission and reduction estimations on temporarily occupied by the Russian Federation territory of Ukraine (refers to the territory of the Authonomus Republic of Crimea, the city of Sevastopol and certain districts of Donetsk and Luhansk regions) expert estimation was performed [1], and the results of the inventory are an aggregation of this assessment with the results of inventory made on the basis of official data for the years 2014-2017 for the rest of the territory of Ukraine.

-GHG emissions in Ukraine in 2016 amounted to 338.64 Mt $CO_2$ -eq. excluding the sector Land Use, Land-Use Change and Forestry (hereinafter - LULUCF), what is 64.3 % lower than in the base 1990 level, but 6.2 % higher than in 2015.
-With the LULUCF sector, emissions in 2016 amounted to 320.64 Mt $CO_2$ -eq. and decreased in comparison with base year by 63.9 %, while in comparison with 2015 increased by 8.0 %.
+GHG emissions in Ukraine in 2017 amounted to 320.63 Mt CO2-eq. excluding LULUCF, what is 65.8 % lower than in the base 1990 level, and 4.3 % lower than in 2016.
+With the LULUCF sector, emissions in 2017 amounted to 310.27 Mt CO2-eq. and decreased in comparison with base year by 64.7 %, while in comparison with 2015 decreased by 6.9 %.

-The largest share of GHG emissions in the base year is carbon dioxide - 72.8% with LULUCF.
-Methane emissions in 1990 were 21.3 %, and those of nitrous oxide - 5.8%.
-In 2016, the proportion somewhat changed - 67.7%, 21.2%, and 10.8% for carbon dioxide, methane, and nitrous oxide, respectively.
+The largest share of GHG emissions in the base year is carbon dioxide - 73.5 % with LU-LUCF.
+Methane emissions in 1990 were 20.8 %, and those of nitrous oxide - 5.7 %.
+In 2017 carbon dioxide remained the largest emitted gas - 68.6 % of all GHG emissions, with 20.5 % and 10.6 % of methane and nitrous oxide respectively.

 CO2 emissions take place in all sectors, as well as net removals of CO2 in the LULUCF sector.
-CO2 emissions in 1990 amounted to 647.63 Mt and decreased as of 2016 by 66.5 %, to the level of 217.03 Mt (Table ES.2.1).
+CO2 emissions in 1990 amounted to 646.31 Mt and decreased as of 2017 by 67.1 %, to the level of 212.70 Mt (Table ES.2.1).
 The economic decline that followed the collapse of the USSR in 1991 led to initial significant reduction of energy consumption, and thus in decreasing of CO2 emissions.
 In the period from 2000 through 2007, CO2 emissions stabilized with a slight upward trend.
 Despite the increase in CO2 emissions in this period was due to growth of the economy, the emissions are not directly correlated with the rate of economic development.
 This was due to restructuring of the economy, outstripping growth in the trading, services, and the financial sector compared to industrial production, which made a significant contribution to GDP growth in this period.
 The second important factor that had a significant impact on CO2 emission trends in this period was modernization of production, which made possible to reduce energy consumption, and, correspondingly, CO2 emissions, i.e. carbon-intensity of major commodity group production.

-CO2 emission trend in 2008-2016 was determined by the influence of the global financial and economic crisis in 2008 - 2009 and a temporary occupation of the Autonomous Republic of Crimea and the city of Sevastopol as well as the Russian Federation military invasion in certain areas of the Donetsk and Luhansk regions in 2014, which largely determined commodity production in the major export-oriented industries (metallurgy, chemical, mechanical engineering, etc.), which in turn affect supply sectors - electric power generation, mining (ore and coal mining).
+CO2 emission trend in 2008-2017 was determined by the influence of the global financial and economic crisis in 2008-2009 and a temporary occupation by the Russian Federation of the Autonomous Republic of Crimea, the city of Sevastopol and certain districts of Donetsk and Luhansk regions in 2014, which largely determined commodity production in the major export-oriented industries (metallurgy, chemical, mechanical engineering, etc.), which in turn affect supply sectors - electric power generation, mining (ore and coal mining)2.